Dr Anna Abramowski

 As a Counselling Psychologist, I am a scientist-practitioner and combine both evidence-based as well as practice-based research.
 I abide with the latest code of ethics, performance and conduct put forth by both the BPS (2009) and the HCPC (2016).
 My practice is also informed by the most recent evidence-based guidelines devised by the National Institute for Health and Care Excellence (NICE).

 I share the belief that it is the therapeutic relationship which is the driving force and determinant of any foreseeable change that would lead to amelioration in your daily functioning.

 I work as an integrative psychologist and have been trained in Person-Centred/Humanistic therapy, Cognitive-Behavioural Therapy (CBT) and Psychodynamic Therapy.
 I am mostly drawn to Cognitive-Behavioural Therapy (CBT), “Third Wave” contextual therapies such as Acceptance Commitment Therapy (ACT) and Compassion Focused Therapy (CFT).

-I have extensive clinical experience and spent many years working in various NHS settings including: GP surgeries and Specialists Clinical Health Services (Community Eating Disorders, Bariatric Psychology and HIV and Sexual Health).
+I have extensive clinical experience and spent many years working in various NHS settings including: GP surgeries and Specialists Clinical Health Services (Pain Management, Community Eating Disorders, Bariatric Psychology and HIV and Sexual Health).
 I have also worked in the private sector for the Priory Hospital and an Independent Private Practice specialising in the treatment of Eating Disorders, Obesity and Body Image Problems.